seleznevae/jag/README.md

 jag - just a grapher

-Jag is a simple grapher which was created for telemetry data analyzing and simple plot creation.
+Jag is a simple plotting application which was created for telemetry data analyzing and simple plot creation.
 Jag is based on QCustomPlot v.1.3.2 (http://www.qcustomplot.com/ ).
 Some features were not implemented on purpose to keep jag as simple as possible.
 As a result **jag can't plot surfaces, graphs in polar coordinates, financial plots, bar plots etc**.
 At the moment jag supports CSV format and data in table format (see examples in "tlmExamples" directory).

 See the [project page](https://seleznevae.github.io/jag.org/) for more information.